SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.4/Cube_10.4.0_features_changes.md

 Default value: 2.00 GB

-#### Visio - "[GroupValue]" and "[Count]" can now be used as placeholders to adjust the value inside of dynamically grouped shapes [ID_34974]
+#### Visual Overview - '[GroupValue]' and '[Count]' can now be used as placeholders to adjust the value inside of dynamically grouped shapes [ID_34974]

 <!-- MR 10.4.0 - FR 10.3.1 -->

-In Visio, users can now enter the placeholder "[GroupValue]" in the *ShapeGrouping* shape to display the parameter value of the shape data *GroupBy* of the first child of the group.
-If the *GroupBy* value has multiple column parameters or properties, the group names will be separated by a comma.
+When configuring a Visio drawing, users can now enter the placeholder "[GroupValue]" in the *ShapeGrouping* shape to display the parameter value of the shape data *GroupBy* of the first child of the group.
+If the *GroupBy* value has multiple column parameters or properties, these will be separated by commas.

 Users can also use the placeholder "[Count]" from now onwards, to display the number of children in a group of dynamically positioned shapes.

-Up to now, the only available placeholder that could be added in the *ShapeGrouping* shape was an asterisk ("\*").
+Up to now, the only placeholder supported in the *ShapeGrouping* shape was an asterisk ("\*").

 ## Changes